Ksstacks/Wordy/README.md

 # Wordy

-Wordlist generator for fuzzing domains and subdomains.
+Wordlist generator for fuzzing domains, subdomains, and directories.